sunfishcode/design/TextFormat.md

 syntactic return value (this is a restriction in wasm itself, and may be loosened in the future with support for multiple return values).

+Another rule is that sequences of trees tied together with push/pop must be contiguous.
+Arbitrary blocks can be placed in the middle of trees, but their return value has to be consumed by some node in the tree.

 ## Some of the many bikesheds that will need painting:

  - Should /* */-style comments nest properly?